Teacher U

 Attempt all NC State Board of Education (NCSBE) required content area exam(s) for the requested licensure area (Praxis and/or Pearson) AND attempting and/or passing score on the edTPA assessment

 Five-Year Post-Program Service Commitment: Enrollment in KIPP NC Teacher U is free of charge to accepted candidates.
-In return for this opportunity and upon successful completion of the program, you agree to work as a full-time employee of KIPP North Carolina for a minimum of five consecutive years.
-If you voluntarily leave or are dismissed from employment from KIPP North Carolina before completing five years, you agree to pay $1,000 per uncompleted year, up to a total of $5,000.
+In return for this opportunity and upon successful completion of the program, you agree to work as a full-time employee of KIPP North Carolina for a minimum of three (3) consecutive years.
+If you voluntarily leave or are dismissed from employment from KIPP North Carolina before completing five years, you agree to pay $1,300 per uncompleted year, up to a total of $5,000.

 Admission Requirements